 What is R Value

 R stands for resistant.
-And this R value in sleeping mats is very important because it is resistance against the air and ground especially if you are hiking in places at high altitude.
+And this R value in sleeping mats is very important because it is resistant against the air and ground especially if you are hiking in places at high altitudes.

 Since you will be hiking or trekking and will be spending the night in the cold and on the ground. sleeping mats can provide protection to your body against direct contact with the cold ground.

 You can find a lot of sleeping mats that are specifically designed to keep your body warm and trap all the body heat in the fabric, most especially if f you are hiking in a place where it is susceptible to harsh air.